sakomg/stabilization-graduate-work/README.md

 # StabilizationGraduateWork
-This is simple graduate work.
+Simple JavaFX graduate work.
-this application sends data to the serial port, which in turn is received and processed by the arduino microcontroller.
+This application sends data to the serial port, which in turn is received and processed by the arduino microcontroller.